 Getting your team moving fast and smart: Hours 1-4 (Rapid Response & Delegation)

 The first hour is about triage.
-The next three are about mobilising your forces and hitting the problem with everything you’ve got, all while refusing to sacrifice service quality.
-This is where your team’s training and your trust in them truly pay off.
+The next three are about getting everyone moving and hitting the problem with everything you’ve got, all while refusing to sacrifice service quality.
+This is where your team’s training and your trust in them really pay off.

 Hours 1-2: Divide and Conquer.
 Break that big problem into smaller, solvable tasks.
 The surprise inspection?
 One person monitors the inspector, another makes sure all paperwork is accessible, a third sweeps visible areas for any obvious issues.
 A burst pipe?
 Someone stops the water, another grabs buckets, a third informs customers and perhaps moves tables.
 For my oven crisis, Sarah had a plan: "We’re running a reduced menu.
 Mains will take longer.
 Starters are fine.
 Bar team, push cocktails and snacks."
 She delegated the new menu communication to the FOH manager, taking a huge weight off my mind.

 Hours 3-4: Adapt and Communicate.
 This is where you make real-time adjustments to your service.
 Is the kitchen running slower?
 Adjust booking times.
 Is the bar team short-staffed?
 Simplify the cocktail menu temporarily.
-Crucially, communicate with your customers.
-Transparency, delivered with confidence, can turn a potential disaster into a story of resilience.
-"We're experiencing a small technical hitch, but we're working hard to ensure your experience is still excellent.
+Importantly, communicate with your customers.
+Transparency, delivered with confidence, can turn a potential mess into a story about pulling through.
+"We're experiencing a small hitch, but we're working hard to make sure your experience is still excellent.
 Please accept our apologies for the slight delay."
-This isn't about making excuses; it’s about managing expectations with a bit of grace.
+This isn't about making excuses; it’s about managing expectations with some grace.

 The fastest way back on track: Hours 4-12 (Stabilisation & Execution)

-You’ve contained the immediate fallout and your team is executing.
-Now, it’s about pushing through, stabilising operations, and ensuring the quality of your hospitality experience doesn’t dip.
+You’ve dealt with the immediate mess and your team is executing.
+Now, it’s about pushing through, stabilising things, and making sure the quality of your hospitality doesn't drop.
 This period is the grind, the long haul of the emergency.

 Hours 4-8: Relentless Execution & Quality Control.
 Your team is working incredibly hard.
-Your job is to support them, remove obstacles, and ensure standards don’t slip.
+Your job is to support them, remove obstacles, and make sure standards don’t slip.
 Walk the floor.
 Check the plates.
 Taste the drinks.
 Are the inspectors still there?
 Maintain vigilance.
 Is the pipe fixed?
-Ensure the clean-up is thorough.
+Make sure the clean-up is thorough.
 Is the staff shortage still impacting service?
-Jump in where needed, or redeploy staff from less critical areas.
-For the oven, Sarah was a machine, personally checking every plate leaving the kitchen, ensuring consistency despite the reduced capacity.
+Jump in where needed, or redeploy staff from less important areas.
+For the oven, Sarah was a machine, personally checking every plate leaving the kitchen, making sure consistency despite the reduced capacity.
 I was on the floor, clearing tables, talking to guests, making sure they felt genuinely looked after.